uga-libraries/format-report/documentation/department_narrative_report_instructions.md

 Update the date with the date that the ARCHive format report was downloaded for this analysis.

-Use copies of columns from the AIP Risk Data to calculate the overview stats:
+Use copies of columns from the AIP Risk Data sheet to calculate the overview stats:
 - Number of collections: remove duplicates from the Collection column and get the row count.
 - Number of AIPs: remove duplicates from the AIP column and get the row count.
 - Format counts